chennachaos/high-performance-matlab/_episodes/02-Running MATLAB on Sunbird.md

 # SLURM
 To run a MATLAB program on Sunbird, we first have to prepare a job script.
-Using `nano` editor we can create a job script file `matlabjob.sh` using the command
+Using the `nano` editor, we can create a job script file `matlabjob.sh` using the command:

 ~~~
 nano matlabjob.sh
 ~~~
 {: .language-bash}

-and then enter the following text
+and then enter the following text:
 ~~~
 #!/bin/bash --login
 ###